ESF:MPE_MIE2 Microeconomics 2 - Course Information

 - Course objectives

-- The goal of the course is to teach students intermediate microeconomic theory.
-The course provides students with the knowledge necessary for further studies of microeconomics on the doctoral level.
+- At the end of the course (MPE_MIE2) students acquire intermediate knowledge of microeconomic theory.
+Students will learn the economic theory of the consumer, firm and general equilibirium.
+The intermediate course of microeconomics provides students with the knowledge necessary for further studies of microeconomics on the doctoral level.

 - 1. Budget Constraint, Preferences and Utility